-Water used in the work area to remove paint or to clean surfaces should be filtered through a 5 micron filter.
+Water used in the work area to remove paint or to clean surfaces should be filtered.
 Never dump this water down a sink or tub, in a storm drain, or on the ground.
 It may be dumped in a toilet if local rules allow.
 If local regulations do not allow this, you may be required to contain and test the water, and contact a waste disposal company to assist you with disposal.
 Check with your local water treatment authority, and in Federal and state regulations for more information.